 The tour time was changed to an earlier time, which threw off my day, but they assured me I’d be back to the dealership by 6:00 pm to pick up my car.
 The tour guide, Bill, was originally from Minnesota.
 He was in his 60s, had a short white beard, and was wearing a beret and driving gloves.
 He talked in a tight, raspy voice that almost seemed fake.

 Bill was on the phone with his boss about filling up the tour, so he accepted a walk-on guest for cash.
 It was clear that it was the end of the season because they combined the tours and only offered one that day.
 In our group, there was a guy in his early 30s from Rhode Island, a girl in her early 30s from San Francisco, two girls from Australia in their 20s, a woman in her 60s, and a girl in her late 20s that we picked up 40 minutes outside of Anchorage.
-I was really surprised to see so many single travelers.
+I was shocked to see so many single travelers.

 We all got into the van to head towards the first stop: a glacier about an hour south of Anchorage.
 I sat in the front seat next to Bill.
-While I was happy to see the beautiful views on the clear day, Bill kept pointing his finger at things right in front of my face.
+While I was happy to see the beautiful views on a clear day, Bill kept pointing his finger at things right in front of my face.
 He was also smacking gum, which was driving me insane.
-The woman in her 60s sitting behind me was also making some sort of strange noise, like she was sucking her spit through her teeth.
+The woman in her 60s sitting behind me was also making some sort of strange noise like she was sucking her spit through her teeth.
 I absolutely can’t stand noises like this.
 It invokes a rage inside of me and I’m unable to focus on anything else.
 It’s a thing, it’s called Misophonia.

-Maybe it was the disgusting sounds, or the fact that the woman kept asking stupid questions while talking over Bill, but I was feeling annoyed by the tour.
+Maybe it was the disgusting sounds or the fact that the woman kept asking stupid questions while talking over Bill, but I was feeling annoyed by the tour.
 Bill was clearly not a tour guide, he was basically just a driver.
 I felt that I could have just driven myself to the glacier and the animal park where we were going.
 However, it was a beautiful day and I had the opportunity to see Turnagain Arm in clear skies and without having to focus on the road.
 We stopped a couple of times to see some amazing views.

-Bill told us that when it’s low tide, the water sinks back so far that muddy quicksand appears, making the area look unfamiliar everyday.
+Bill told us that when it’s low tide, the water sinks back so far that muddy quicksand appears, making the area look unfamiliar every day.
 When I drove this road from Homer, it was indeed a completely different experience because it was cloudy and high tide.

 We were running ahead of schedule so we stopped at a river where people can view salmon.
 There’s no fishing allowed so the salmon population can grow.
 I couldn’t believe how big the salmon were!